You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 All boat ramps around the lake including at Moana, Iveagh Bay and Mitchells were closed on Monday by the Grey District Council in response to numerous complaints about people in holiday mode flouting the lockdown.

-One Christchurch bach owner this morning said it was unfair for them or boaties to be singled out.
+One Christchurch bach owner yesterday morning said it was unfair for them or boaties to be singled out.
 He had a clear view of the lake, "and I can genuinely say I haven't seen one boat".

 However, West Coast Civil Defence controller John Canning said they had thoroughly checked one incident at the weekend, which prompted his directive to block off the boat ramps.